mmore500/mmore500.github.io/_posts/2018-10-12-diurnal-sleep.md

 &nbsp;
 [reasons](http://mmore500.tumblr.com/post/179145895234/im-doing-you-a-favor-im-giving-you-an-f).

 Also potentially problematic: parking lots and driveways... i.e., woofer beats coming and going at all hours.
-This is usually transient and therefore, to me, much less aggravating.
+This noise is usually transient and therefore, to me, much less aggravating.

 This sound-proof-ness of walls is so, so important, and varies widely.
 You can check on this when you're touring an apartment (and you should!).
 I got lucky: often, I only become aware of well-underway [Miley-level Bangerz (tm)](https://www.youtube.com/watch?v=LrUvu1mlWco) next door during the brief moments the front door opens to admit and/or expel party people.
-On the flip side, my boyfriend lived in [a dorm](https://www.pugetsound.edu/student-life/campus-living/residence-life/residence-halls-houses/trimble-hall/) with walls so thin you (unavoidably) learned to recognize who was in the bathroom two doors down by the sound of their urination.
+On the flip side, my boyfriend used to live in [a dorm](https://www.pugetsound.edu/student-life/campus-living/residence-life/residence-halls-houses/trimble-hall/) with walls so thin you (unavoidably) learned to recognize who was in the bathroom two doors down by the sound of their urination.

-One of my very, very all-time favorite pieces of journalism comes from James Day of my hometown Corvallis Gazette Times.
+One of my very, very all-time favorite pieces of journalism comes from James Day of my hometown Corvallis Gazette-Times.
 In reports from
 [2012](https://web.archive.org/web/20181012235912/https://www.gazettetimes.com/news/local/neighborhood-stakeout/article_0975b653-b0cf-58e8-9b2d-ac3d3761b069.html),
 [2013](https://web.archive.org/web/20181012235834/https://www.gazettetimes.com/news/local/crime-and-courts/scenes-from-a-midnight-stakeout/article_7bb4ffba-3a96-11e3-9253-0019bb2963f4.html),
 [2014](https://web.archive.org/web/20181012235244/https://www.gazettetimes.com/on-the-streets-of-corvallis-on-halloween-night/article_cbbd3298-4141-5464-a919-f7522106ed71.html), and
 [2017](https://web.archive.org/web/20181012235747/https://www.gazettetimes.com/news/local/walkabout-slurred-speech-lots-of-f-bombs-but-no-carnage/article_91b0ce0c-f648-56fc-90aa-bbef5ba74bd2.html)
-he stakes out student-heavy neighborhoods --- sometimes accompanied by grumpy long-time residents --- in order to record a meticulous litany of livability complaints.
+he stakes out student-dense neighborhoods --- sometimes accompanied by grumpy long-time residents --- in order to record a meticulous litany of livability complaints.
 I find the articles endlessly entertaining.

-If you are insane enough, you might take a cue from James Day's intrepid reporting and stake out your intended neighborhood (especially on a Friday or Saturday night) to check noise levels.
+If you are dedicated enough, you might take a cue from James Day's intrepid reporting and stake out your intended neighborhood (especially on a Friday or Saturday night) to check noise levels.
 Probably a better idea is to simply clue in to who else lives in the building/neighborhood your considering.
 Do "real people" live there?
 What about other grad students?